jesg/jesg.github.io/_posts/2014-11-13-distributed-automated-tasks.markdown

 is a good fit.

 * web based integration testing
-* fast test suite that can does not take much memory or network
+* fast test suite that does not take much memory or network
 * anything that starts up a database or web application in the test
 * windows (feel free to submit a patch for windows support)